WJMN-TV: Nexstar ownership, partial separation from WFRV and loss of CBS

+Acquisition by Sullivan's Landing and merger into WBUP

+On April 10, 2024, Nexstar Media Group sold WJMN to Quincy, Illinois–based broadcaster Sullivan's Landing, LLC, while retaining ownership of WFRV.
+Subsequent with the transaction, Sullivan's Landing entered into joint sales and shared services agreements with Morgan Murphy Media, which had acquired ABC affiliate WBUP (channel 10) and CW+ affiliate WBKP (channel 5) from The Marks Group in late 2023.

+The two stations would merge their news departments in September 2024 under the new My UP News banner.
+On September 16, 2024, to improve the station's coverage, WBUP's ABC and CW subchannels began to be simulcast on WJMN's digital subchannels 3.1 and 3.2 respectively (thus returning ABC to WJMN as its primary affiliation before the 1992 sale to CBS), and MyNetworkTV, along with non-prime syndicated programming moving to 3.3.

 News operation

 Usually, most semi-satellites of another station provide some coverage of the home territory (in this case, the Central Upper Peninsula of Michigan).
 WJMN-TV operated a one-person bureau out of Escanaba from the time of its sign-on in 1969, which was a requirement of its license.
 With relaxed FCC regulations, CBS chose in late summer of 1993 to close the bureau and reallocate those resources to WFRV's Green Bay operations.
 However, Upper Peninsula weather forecast segments were inserted into WFRV's newscasts for broadcast on WJMN-TV.

 When it announced its purchase of WJMN and WFRV in 2011, Nexstar disclosed plans to expand its local news presence in Marquette.
 Nexstar's first tangible move toward a WJMN news operation came with a job posting in December 2013 seeking a news director/anchor for early and late weeknight newscasts.
 The company announced on March 13, 2014, that the station would launch Local 3 News on April 21 originating from new studios west of Marquette (known as the "WJMN-TV Plaza").
 At the outset, WJMN's news output consisted of weeknight newscasts at 6 and 11 which are seen in full high definition.

 The station retained its local newscasts after losing its CBS affiliation, with the 11 p.m. late newscast moving to 10 p.m. and expanding to an hour.
-The station also announced that it would simulcast Morning in America from sister cable news channel NewsNation.
+The station also announced that it would simulcast Morning in America from then sister cable news channel NewsNation.

+Following the acquisition of WJMN by Sullivan's Landing, it was announced in August 2024 that WBUP's news department would be merged into WJMN under the new banner My UP News beginning September 9; with WBUP's ABC subchannel becoming WJMN's primary channel, news output on its MyNetworkTV channel was cut to an hour-long newscast at 6 p.m. and a half-hour 10 p.m. newscast, while the ABC subchannel expanded its morning news to two hours.
+Weekend newscasts were temporarily suspended, but were expected to return in the future.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: